baldwindunn919/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity and over-engineering.
 A well-written, concise code that's easy to understand and maintain often proves to be more robust and efficient in the long run."

 This quote encapsulates the idea that a programmer should aim to write code that is simple yet effective, which can be far more challenging than creating complex systems.
 It's about finding the balance between solving the problem at hand and ensuring the code remains manageable and comprehensible for future development and debugging.

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this means that striving for clean, readable, and maintainable code is a hallmark of expertise.
+It's not just about writing code that works; it's about writing code that others (and your future self) can easily understand, modify, and debug.
+Always aim to reduce complexity, refactor when necessary, and use abstractions judiciously to make your code more elegant and resilient."